A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Here are some exclusions:

-- Infertility, sub-fertility, assisted conception or any contraceptive operation
+• Infertility, sub-fertility, assisted conception or any contraceptive operation, including their related complications

 Typical medical plans have these elements and MediShield Life is no different.

-The deductible is a fixed amount and what the insured needs to pay first in a policy year before there are any payouts from MediShield Life.
-If there is more than 1 claim in the year, the deductible paid can be accumulated.
+The deductible is a fixed amount an insured needs to pay first before there are any payouts from MediShield Life.

-It also means that if your bill is small size, the claimable amounts from MediShield Life would not be great.
+It also means that if your bill is small, the claimable amount from MediShield Life would not be high.
 Deductibles are there to sieve out the smaller bills from the bigger ones.

 Here are the deductibles: